Warren Brown (politician): Later life

-Sarah Brown died on January 24, 1917, after celebrating the couple's Golden Wedding anniversary on January 1 of that year.
+Sarah Brown died on January 24, 1917, after celebrating the couple's Golden Wedding anniversary on January 1st.
 She was eulogized by her husband as being a "person of great executive ability and force of character."
+Sarah kept diaries, noting her daily activities as well as current events happening in her town, country and world.
+The collection ranging in dates from 1870-1916 is housed in the Special Collections and University Archives at the Dimond Library at the University of New Hampshire.
+It is a part of the Brown, Warren & Sarah Norris Family Collection.

 Brown had a lifelong interest in agricultural matters.
 He managed and worked one of the largest and most productive farms in Rockingham County.
 His farm included orchards, salt marsh, dairy cattle, sheep and gardens sufficient to maintain his family and the employees for whom he provided room and board.
+He sent to markets the excess of his crops as well as processed dairy and fruit (cider and vinegar) products which were made on the property in specialized outbuildings.
+He was a believer in the "scientific approach to agriculture" and contributed to the literature of the time, articles based on his experiments with crops and animal husbandry.

 Brown was president of the New Hampshire State Agricultural Society for eleven years, treasurer of the New England Agricultural Society for twenty-five years, trustee of the New Hampshire College of Agriculture and the Mechanic Arts for 24 years, including four years served as chairman of the board.
+In this capacity he helped plan and execute the move of the College from Hanover, NH where it was started to the campus in Durham, NH.

 In addition to agricultural interests, Brown was active in state politics.
-He was a state senator in 1872–73, a member of the state's Executive Council from 1879 to 1881 during the term of Natt Head as Governor, and a delegate to the 1884 Republican National Convention in Chicago, Illinois.
-He was a state representative in 1887, and a presidential elector in 1908.
-He was also a Freemason.
+He was a State Senator in 1872–73, a member of the State's Executive Council from 1879 to 1881 during the term of Natt Head as Governor, and a Delegate to the 1884 Republican National Convention in Chicago, Illinois.
+He was a State Representative in 1887, and a presidential elector in 1908.
+He was also elected to an unprecedented second term to the State House of Representatives in his last year of life, 1919.
+Brown was also a 33rd degree Mason Freemason.
 Brown was a stockholder and active promoter of the electric railways in southern New Hampshire, and owned and operated a sawmill on his estate.

-Brown was a true native son, descended from many of the original settlers of the New Hampshire Seacoast Region, and very interested in his town's history.
-He wrote a two-volume history of Hampton Falls: History of Hampton Falls, N.H.
+Brown was a true native son, descended from many of the original settlers of the New Hampshire Seacoast Region, and passionate about recording his town's history.
+He wrote the two-volume history of Hampton Falls: History of Hampton Falls, N.H.
 Volume I and History of Hampton Falls, N.H.
 Volume II.
 Volume I spans from 1640 to 1900, while Volume II spans from 1900 to 1917.